How to Take Dating Pictures by Yourself: A Strategic Guide for More Matches

 - Eye level or slightly above: Camera should be at or slightly above eye level for most flattering angle

 Great posing separates amateur selfies from photos that generate serious interest.
+The biggest challenge when shooting alone is overcoming the awkwardness and looking genuinely relaxed.
 The goal is to look natural and confident while optimizing your most attractive features.

 Natural Expressions and Poses